skoolkid/skoolkit/sphinx/source/skool-macros.rst

 ^^^^^^^^^^^^^^^^^^
-The following replacement fields are available for use in the integer parameters of the :ref:`asm-if` directive and every skool macro (including macros defined by :ref:`DEF` or :ref:`DEFINE`), and also in the string parameters of some macros:
+The following replacement fields are available for use in the integer parameters of the :ref:`asm-if` directive and every skool macro (including macros defined by :ref:`DEF`), and also in the string parameters of some
+macros:

 * ``asm`` - 1 if in :ref:`isubMode`, 2 if in :ref:`ssubMode`, 3 if in
   :ref:`rsubMode`, or 0 otherwise